iftikhar8/thesis/chapters/applied/docs/applied.md

 I used a biophysical dispersal model (BDM) to measure the connectivity of black cod (ZISSOU, v1.1.3 [github.com/shawes/zissou]), see Chapter 3 methods for a complete description.
 The model allows for the implementation of many biological behaviours e.g. ontogenetic vertical migration (OVM), diel vertical migration (DVM), and orientated horizontal swimming (OHS).
 The model was forced with oceanographic data from BRAN3 [Bluelink renalysis, version 3p5; Oke:2013dm], a data-assimilating hindcast model which resolves mesoscale eddies with mean daily velocities.
 BRAN3 has a resolution of 0.1° latitude and longitude, and resolves depth velocities at bins of 5-10 m.
 As with similar studies  [CITE condie, chiswell], an eddy diffusivity value (K) of 300 ms^-1^ was implemented in the model.
 Larvae positions in the BDM were updated based on a time step of two hours.

 Patterns of annual settlement were assessed for the period 2004-2011 by spawning and tracking the settlement of larvae along the coast of NSW and offshore islands.
 Nineteen spawning regions were chosen, 17 along the NSW coast (approximately equally sized spawning regions at ~125 km each), and with two off-shore areas, Lord Howe Island and Elizabeth and Middleton reefs (considered as a single region; Figure 1).
 Reef patches within each region was identified (as per Chapter 3), using benthic data obtained from the NSW Office of Environment and Heritage (OEH; http://data.environment.nsw.gov.au) with areas of roughly equally sized sections of contiguous reef demarked as specific reef patches’ (total of 560 in the model domain).
 Larvae were spawned from four reef patches per region (chosen using either the known distribution or randomly if there was no specific data), daily between the known aggregating months, April-May, every year over the period 2004-2011.
 For each reef patch, 4000 pelagic eggs were spawned per day (16,000 per region) over the 61 day period.
 In total 18.5 million eggs were released each breeding season and 148 million over the course of the experiment.
-Black cod were allowed to settle to reef patches if they came within the settlement sensory distance, after the settlement competency window and before the pelagic larval duration.
+Black cod were allowed to settle to reef & rock intertidal patches if they came within the settlement sensory distance, after the settlement competency window and before the pelagic larval duration.
 Black cod were allowed to settle to reefs in Queensland, Victoria, Norfolk Island, and New Zealand as per the known distribution, although none of which have known breeding populations [CITE Harasti].
 Biological parameters were obtained from the literature, and if no data was found for *E.daemelii* specifically, either similar species, genus averages, or general data was used to parameterise the model (@tbl:bio-params).

 ![The 19 regions (each containing four rocky reef patches) used to spawn the black cod *Epinephelus daemelii* larvae along the coastline of New South Wales, Australia and the offshore areas of Lord Howe Island, Elizabeth reef, and Middleton reef (E&M reefs)](chapters/applied/figs/release-sites.png){#fig:release-sites}